 TGbe editor: Please update the following paragraph as shown below: [CID 13755]

-If the Link Info field is present, one or more Per-STA Profile subelements are included in the list of subelements (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).
+If the Link Info field is present, it consists of one or more Per-STA Profile subelements along with other optional elements in Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element) . (#13755)

 TGbe editor: Please update the following paragraph as shown below: [CID 13841]

 The Beacon Interval Present subfield indicates the presence of the Beacon Interval subfield in the STA Info field and is set to 1 if the Beacon Interval subfield is present in the STA Info field; otherwise set to 0.
 A non-AP STA sets the Beacon Interval Present subfield to 0 in the transmitted Basic Multi-Link element.
-An AP sets this subfield to 1 when the element carries complete profile.
-An AP affiliated with an NSTR mobile AP MLD and that is operating on the nonprimary link set this subfield to 0.
+An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
+The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link. (#13841)

 TGbe editor: Please update the following paragraph as shown below: [CID 13476]

 The TSF Offset Present subfield indicates the presence of the TSF Offset subfield in the STA Info field and is set to 1 if the TSF Offset subfield is present in the STA Info field; otherwise set to 0.
 A non-AP STA sets the TSF Offset Present subfield to 0 in the transmitted Basic Multi-Link element.
-An AP sets this subfield to 1 when the element carries complete profile.
+An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
+The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link (#13476).

 TGbe editor: Please update the following paragraph as shown below: [CID 13842]

 The DTIM Info Present subfield indicates the presence of the DTIM Info subfield in the STA Info field and is set to 1 if the DTIM Info subfield is present in the STA Info field; otherwise set to 0.
 A non-AP STA sets the DTIM Info Present subfield to 0 in the transmitted Basic Multi-Link element.
-An AP sets this subfield to 1 when the element carries complete profile.
-An AP affiliated with an NSTR mobile AP MLD and that is operating on the nonprimary link set this subfield to 0.
+An AP affiliated with an AP MLD that is not an NSTR mobile AP MLD sets this subfield to 1 when the element carries complete profile.
+The AP affiliated with an NSTR mobile AP MLD operating on the primary link sets this subfield to 0 in the Per-STA Profile subelement corresponding to the AP affiliated with the same NSTR mobile AP MLD that is operating on the nonprimary link (#13842).

 TGbe editor: Please update the following paragraph as shown below: [CID 12221]

 If the value of the Maximum Number Of Simultaneous Links subfield in the MLD Capabilities and Operations field is greater than 0, the NSTR Link Pair Present subfield in the STA Control field indicates if at least one NSTR link pair is present in the MLD that contains the link corresponding to that STA.
-It is set to 1 if there is at least one such link pair; otherwise it is set to 0.
+It is set to 1 if there is at least one NSTR link pair (#12221); otherwise it is set to 0.

 TGbe editor: Please update the following paragraph as shown below: [CID 11124]